openstack-archive/tripleo-incubator/notes.md

             make
             sudo make install

+ - Create a cloud image - the baremetal image that will be deployed onto your cloud nodes.

+            scripts/create-baremetal-image.sh

  - Run scripts/prepare-devstack-for-baremetal.sh.
 This will update the nova DB, create deployment ramdisk, kernel and image, create demo images etc.